yueureka/WildFireDetection/README.md

 # Wildfire Detection Project
-In this project, we created a U-net deep learning model that takes any satellite imagery to detect the wildfire and monitor the burning scar in real-time. <br/>
+In this project, we created a U-net deep learning model that takes any satellite imagery and detects the wildfire burning scar. <br/>
 The model is trained on Databricks, and the application is deployed on Streamlit. <br/>

 ### Content of this document